spryker/docker-sdk/docs/02-development-usage/07-configuring-a-mount-mode.md

 > Audience:
 >
-> - Developers who are developing with docker/sdk.
+> - Developers who are developing with the Docker SDK.
 >
 > Outcome:
-> - You know how install and use source code synchronization tools based on the required platform.
+> - You know how install and configure synchronization tools based on OS.

 ## Outline
 1. Short description how to set up the environment for developing purpose.